cornell-cup/cs-reminibot/README.md

 # MiniBot Platform

-Minibot is a modular robotics kit meant for children and students from age 6 - 18, developed in partnership with DaVinci Robotics.
-This repository contains sample scripts that allow users to run simple algorithms on their minibot, as well as a simple web app that is a simple interface from which users can control the minibot and send custom scripts.
+Minibot is a modular robotics kit designed for students from age 6 - 18 developed in partnership with DaVinci Robotics.
+This repository contains a web app for controlling the Minibot and sample scripts that allow users to run simple algorithms on their Minibot.

 This repository is currently in development.